luizclaudiolc/luizclaudiolc/README.md

 # Hi, i'm Luiz Claudio! :wave:

 - I live in :brazil: , Petrópolis-RJ.
-- I have been learning more about Ruby on Rails , Angular.
+- I have been learning more about Ruby on Rails , Angular, Typescript and D3.js.

 ## Mais sobre mim